Gala (singer): 2015

 Gala made a cameo appearance at Youssou N'Dour's concert for Dakar Ne Dort Pas in Dakar, Senegal on New Year's Day.
 The event was televised by Tele Future Media.
 Through her indie label Matriarchy Records she released the album "Singles V1", a collection of her 2012–2015 singles alongside three some previously unreleased songs.
 The album contains remixes by Todd Terry amongst others.

 2016

 In 2016, Gala recorded an acoustic version of "Freed from Desire" at Les Studios Saint Germain in Paris, for the movie "Un homme à la hauteur" directed by Laurent Tirard with Jean Dujardin (Academy Award Winner for Best Actor 2012 in The Artist) released in May 2016.

-In May 2016, a Wigan Athletic supporter uploaded on YouTube an adaptation of "Freed from Desire" titled 'Will Grigg's on Fire', in recognition of the recent goal-scoring feats of Will Grigg, a Wigan player.
+In May 2016, a Wigan Athletic supporter uploaded on YouTube an adaptation of "Freed from Desire" titled 'Will Griggs on Fire', in recognition of the recent goal-scoring feats of Will Grigg, a Wigan Athletic and Northern Ireland player.

-At UEFA Euro 2016, fans from Northern Ireland, Ireland, Wales and France made their own version of the song for their players.
+At UEFA Euro 2016, fans from Northern Ireland, England and Wales made their own version of the song for their players.
 Since then, the song has become a viral football chant.